Overview

-Dextrocardia situs inversus can also be associated with primary ciliary dyskinesia, also known as Kartagener syndrome.
-Kartagener syndrome should be suspected in the setting of the classic triad of situs inversus, related to chronic sinusitis and bronchiectasis caused by ciliary dyskinesia.
+Dextrocardia situs inversus may also be linked to primary ciliary dyskinesia, also called Kartagener syndrome.
+It may be suspected if dextrocardia, chronic sinusitis, and bronchiectasis are present due to ciliary dyskinesia.

 Some people who are affected have no obvious signs or symptoms.
 Others may experience the following signs and symptoms of dextrocardia situs inversus such as: